AGumbert/AGumbert/README.md

 - Enjoys working in Python, Java, ProcessingJS, C++, and other languages
-- Interested in intersection between computer science and cognitive science, such as with artificial intelligence or human-computer interactions.
+- Interested in intersection between computer science and cognitive science, including artificial intelligence and human-computer interaction.

  - andrew.gumbert@tufts.edu